AmitNG2000/AWS-Semantic-Similarity/README.md

 * **Step 1**: calculates count(F=f) and count(L=l) at the `corpus`.
 Used for creating `lexemeFeatureToCountMap`.
 Output: (Text feature/lexeme, LongWritable quantity).
 * **Step 2**: for each lexeme presented in both the `corpus` and `word-relatedness.txt`, calculates a vector of counts(F=f,L=l).
 The step uses `TreeMap` to create a lexicographically ordered map, ensuring a consistent structure for all lexeme vectors.
 Output: (Text lexeme, Text spaces_separated_counts(F=f, L=l))
 * **Step 3**: measure association with the context and create four vectors, one for each association method.
 Output: (Text lexeme, Text v5:v6:v7:v8, vi is space separated vector).
-* **Step 4**: using fuzzy join, for each lexemes pair, create a 24-dimensional vector that measures vector similarity (distance) using six distance measure methods.
-Output: (Text lexeme, Text paces_separated_vector)
+* **Step 4**: using *fuzzy join*, for each lexemes pair, create a 24-dimensional vector that measures vector similarity (distance) using six distance measure methods.
+Output: (Text lexeme, Text spaces_separated_vector)
 * **Step 5:** (Not part of the MapReduce pattern) Convert the result to ARFF type and using Weka to assess the model's accuracy.

 ## Memory Assumptions
 As instructed, we assume that the word pairs in the gold-standard dataset `word-relatedness.txt` can be stored in memory.
-This assumption was used in steps 1 and 2 to build the lexeme set and in step 3 to perform a mapper-side join with the data from step 1's output.
+This assumption was used in steps 1 and 2 to build the lexeme set and in step 3 to perform a *mapper-side join* with the data from step 1's output.

 ## Input and Output Example